Alternative name: Great Eagle-Owl

 - B. b. jakutensis: North-eastern Siberia (Lena River to Sea of Okhotsk)

-- B. b. ussuriensis: South-eastern Siberia to north-eastern China, Sakhalin Island, northern Hokkaido and southern Kuril Island
+- B. b. ussuriensis: South-eastern Siberia to north-eastern China

-- B. b. kiautschensis: Western and central China (south to Yunnan and Sichuan) to Korea
+- B. b. kiautschensis: central and southern China (south to Yunnan and Guangdong) and east to Korea

 Subspecies B. b. interpositus has been proposed for elevation to status as full species.